 • On November 10, 2014, SFC and CSRC announced they had approved the launch of the Shanghai-Hong Kong Stock Connect pilot scheme following finalization of all the necessary regulatory approvals and relevant regulatory operational arrangements required for its commencement.
-Under the joint announcement issued by the SFC and the CSRC, trading through the Shanghai-Hong Kong Stock Connect will commence on November 17.
+Under the joint announcement issued by SFC and CSRC, trading through the Shanghai-Hong Kong Stock Connect will commence on November 17.
 Stock Connect is a pilot programme for establishing mutual stock market access between Hong Kong and mainland China.
 ISDA published the Additional Provisions for Stock Connect on October 14, which is intended to be used for cash-settled over-the-counter derivatives transactions referencing certain 'A' shares listed on the Shanghai Stock Exchange traded through Stock Connect.

-7. CSRC consulted on rules for foreign participation in futures trading
+7. CSRC and foreign participation in futures trading